davidmarkclements/Respondu/README.md

 New Features in 0.0.2
 ===
 * Now supports IE8 + IE7
+* Intelligently triggers window.onload and $(window).load in IE7/8/9
 * Improved code base
 * Modularized code for great customisation
   * R.base provides [basic use](#basic-use)
   * R.srcset, R.picture, and R.hybrid can be combined with R.base to become a polyfill for the respective implementation
   * Combine with doclate for seamless jQuery compatability

 Features